-There are more and more cities introducing emergency air quality traffic bans, this page looks at them in more detail.
+There are more and more cities introducing emergency air quality traffic bans.
+There is lots of news in the press about Diesel Bans.
+This page looks at the current schemes in more detail.

 The schemes include emergency diesel bans, alternating number plate schemes, complete traffic bans, calls for less travel by car.

-There are increasing numbers of Odd and even number plate and emergency air quality schemes in Europe.
-These are in operation at times of very high pollution, or when very high pollution episodes are predicted:
+An increasing number of cities have emergency air quality schemes in Europe.
+These are in operation at times of very high pollution, or when very high pollution is predicted:

 Do emergency air quality traffic schemes work?